Effects of inner electrons on atomic strong-field ionization dynamics: Results

 The Hartree potential is a linear functional of the total electron density so that

 The effective Hartree term $v^\mathrm{(H)}[n-n_i](x)$ for the valence KS orbital after SIC is solely determined by the core KS orbital density.
-As a result, the anti-screening mechanism is more pronounced than in pure LDA, leading to a lower ionization rate at higher photon energies.
-Although it seems reasonable to calculate the Hartree potential without the ``own'' orbital density, the PZ SIC worsens the ionization rate.
-The anti-screening effect seems over-emphasized with PZ SIC.
-Moreover, the dependence of the ionization rate as a function of the laser frequency is wrong, pointing to a deficiency in the {\em dynamics} of the XC potential (note that the PZ SAE rate bends in the {\em opposite} direction).
-The fact that pure LDA leads at least to the correct slope of the ionization rate in the single-photon ionization regime is thus likely due to a lucky cancellation of errors, i.e., the suppressed anti-screening compensates the error in the adiabatic LDA XC potential at all frequencies $\omega\in [0.5,1]$.
+As a result, anti-screening is stronger than without SIC of the Hartree potential.
+The SIC of the LDA-part acts in the opposite direction.
+However, the SIC to the LDA XC potential is not exact, so that a net overestimated anti-screening may remain, leading to a lower ionization rate at higher photon energies.
+Moreover, the dependence of the PZ TDDFT ionization rate as a function of the laser frequency is wrong in Fig.~\ref{fig-rates-all}b, pointing to a deficiency in the {\em dynamics} of the XC potential (note that the PZ SAE rate bends in the {\em opposite} direction).

+The fact that pure LDA leads at least to the correct slope of the ionization rate in the single-photon ionization regime is thus likely due to a lucky cancellation of errors, i.e., the suppressed anti-screening is compensated by the error in the LDA XC potential at all frequencies $\omega\in [0.5,1]$.